aclark-buildouts/Debian-Deploy-Plone/README.txt

 Introduction
 ============

-Deploy Plone to Debian to make my life easier and hopefully yours too.
+Deploy Plone to Debian to make my life easier and possibly yours too.

 Install
 -------